Xestia cinerascens (Smith, 1891)

 Photograph copyright: Merrill A. Peterson

-Xestia cinerascens is a fairly small Xestia (FW length 13 - 16 mm) with dull brown-gray forewings marked with darker spots and a shade across the distal wing.
-The ground color is even medium-dark brown-gray, with a slight red tint in some specimens.
+Xestia cinerascens is a fairly small Xestia (FW length 13 - 16 mm) with dull brown-gray forewings marked with darker spots and a shade across the distal forewing.
+The ground color is even, medium-dark brown-gray, with a slight red tint in some specimens.
 The transverse lines are thin and dark gray.
 The antemedial line is undulating, slightly obliqued away from the base at the posterior margin.
 The postmedial line is scalloped between the veins, drawn slightly toward the base at the costal margin and gently convex toward the outer margin elsewhere.
-The subterminal line is irregular, evident as the lateral margin of an even thickness dark shade which precedes it across the width of the wing.
+The subterminal line is irregular, evident as the lateral margin of an even thickness dark shade which precedes it across the width of the forewing.
 The orbicular and reniform spots are similar, light with darker gray-brown filling.
 The claviform spot is absent.
 The fringe is similar to the wing in most specimens but distinctly reddish in some specimens with a similar flush across the wing.
 The hindwing is dirty gray-brown, slightly darker toward the margin, with a similar color fringe and a barely evident discal spot.
 The head and thorax are similar to the ground color of the forewings.
 The male antenna is biserrate with long fasciculations.

 Xestia cinerascens is most similar to several Abagrotis species, particularly Abagrotis hermina and Abagrotis turbulenta.
 It differs from both of them in having an irregular subterminal line, smooth in both of these Abagrotis species.
 The reniform spot of X. cinerascens is also larger than in these species.